Your web browser is outdated and may be insecure

 We recognise that care is normally provided by multidisciplinary teams, and we don’t expect every team member to take responsibility for reporting adverse incidents and speaking to patients if things go wrong.
 However, we do expect you to make sure that someone in the team has taken on responsibility for each of these tasks, and we expect you to support them as needed.

-At the RCN we have had instances of nurses contacting us having been asked to prepare ‘the candour letter,’ and we have advised them to seek further support from their employer as it is the provider of the service that must take more responsibility.
+If you are asked to prepare ‘the candour letter,’ the RCN advises you to seek further support from your employer as it is the provider of the service that must take more responsibility.

 If you are worried about what to do or find your employer is not being supportive, read the guidance above and contact us for further advice as needed.